 According to Google, the conversion paths report helps you understand two things.
 First, which channels initiate, assist, and close conversions.
 Second, how different attribution models distribute credit to those conversion paths.

-In Google Analytics 4 (GA4), you can view conversion path reports for any event that you’ve defined as a conversion.
+In Google Analytics 4 (GA4), you can view conversion path reports for any event that you’ve defined as a conversion or ‘key event’ as GA4 calls them.

 To track an existing event as a conversion, log into GA4 and go to the Admin area, then click Events under the Property column.

 Now, you’ll see a list of events that Google is tracking on your site.
-To start tracking any event as a conversion, flip the switch in the right column labeled Mark as conversion.
+To start tracking any event as a conversion, flip the switch in the right column labeled Mark as key event.

-To see which events you have marked as conversions, click on the Conversions item in the Property column.
+To see which events you have marked as conversions, click on the Key events item in the Property column.
 You’ll see the conversion events that Google Analytics is currently tracking.

-If you need to create a new conversion event, click the New conversion event button.
+If you need to create a new conversion event, click the New key event button.

 Viewing Conversion Paths Reports